... dit nouveaux voyages !

 The Olympics are coming -- finally, an excuse to change Paddington Bear's outfit.

 “The Olympics are riding into town and a whole swath of the capital is being transformed in the process.” - Lonely Planet This culturally saturated, yet sometime dreary city revives itself with Olympic hype.
-The Games will give tourists more to look forward to than the standard tourist routine of Big Ben, Tate Modern and the London Eye.
+The Games will give tourists more to look forward to than the standard tourist routine of Big Ben, Tate Modern and the

 The Royal Wedding in 2011 may have also given a little nudge to tourism in this England capital.
 Tour companies have been doing Will and Kate tours to add to the existing iconic Beatles, Harry Potter, and Jack the Ripper tours.